theapache64/coin_hive_android_sdk/README.md

 Don't forget to add `App` class to your `manifest`.

-Finally, extend your activities from `BaseCoinHiveActivity`
+Finally, extend your activities or fragments from `BaseCoinHiveActivity` or `BaseCoinHiveFragment` respectively

 ```java
 public class MainActivity extends BaseCoinHiveActivity {